D-grimut/Knowledge_AI/README.md

   - Formats all of the data into dictionaries, adds the triples to the graph and serializes it.
 Also connects to Fuseki Server to run the queries

+- pre_processing.py
+  - Python file that reads all of the course contents in the program (COMP 354 and COMP 474) and converts it to plain text files.

+- entity_linking.py
+  - Python file to link Wikidata URLs to the topics found in the plain text files.
+  - It filters the data to specific needs of the program

+- topic_triple_gen.py
+  - Python file to create the finalized triples for the knowledge base.
+  - This will create knowldge_base_turtle.ttl and knowldge_base_ntriples.nt as files.

+- All .yml files
+  - These files are config files for the Rasa chatbot
+  - Do not touch them

+- topics.json
+  - JSON file that saves all of the filtered content from entity_linking.py for future use.
+  - Data saved here for time effeciency.

 # Running the program

 To ensure that the program runs smoothly, please follow the instructions below: